-- Those applying to Oxford or Cambridge, or for Medicine, Dentistry and Vet Science Courses have a UCAS deadline of 16th October 2023. - School deadline is I week before this. - UCAS closes for applications on January 31st 2024. - All students applying to university should have their UCAS forms completed by November 17th 2023. - As a Sixth Form we aim to have applications sent off within 2 weeks of when the student has completed their part.
-Applications submitted on/after Nov 30th should be sent off by Christmas.
+- Those applying to Oxford or Cambridge, or for Medicine, Dentistry and Vet Science Courses have a UCAS deadline of 15th October 2024.
+UCAS - School deadline is I week before this. - UCAS closes for applications on January 29th 2025. - All students applying to university should have their UCAS forms completed by the end of November 2024. - As a Sixth Form we aim to have applications sent off within 2 weeks of when the student has completed their part.